piedraj/instructions/TOP_XS.md

 # CMS practical exercise

-The physics behind this exercise, together with an introduction of high energy concepts such as purity or trigger efficiencies, are presented in [CMS.pdf](https://github.com/piedraj/instructions/blob/master/CMS.pdf).
-The code used to produce histograms is also briefly explained here.
+The physics behind this exercise, together with an introduction of some high energy concepts such as purity or trigger efficiencies, are presented in [CMS.pdf](https://github.com/piedraj/instructions/blob/master/CMS.pdf).
+The provided HEPAnalysis code is also briefly explained here.

 # Your turn